MrPazzo/OdysseyGaming/Pages/Mod Criteria.md

 # Role Requirements

 - Visit #mod-chat in the staff discord and look at pinned messages to view what commands to run step by step for each event.
+Some events may require you to manually distribute rewards, the commands to access the event kits will also be found in mod chat.

 - If for any reason you want to request a mentee transfer, dm somebody admin+ and they will retrieve the google doc link for you.
 Fill it out and submite and you will be updated shortly.